 Thanks to Janet Berry Landrum’s suggestions, I have been a Writer Member of BMI (Broadcast Music, Inc). since 1994.
-I had been planning to open a Music Publisher Company Name with ASCAP (American Society of Composers, Authors & Publishers) called “Grandma’s Mantel Music,” and plan to move over to ASCAP in the Spring of 2018.
+I had been planning to open a Music Publisher Company Name with ASCAP (American Society of Composers, Authors & Publishers) called “Grandma’s Mantel Music,” and plan to move over to ASCAP in the Summer of 2018.

 Dad’s professional pic.